cgarciae/nnx/README.md

 assert model.count == 2
 ```

+**Note**: Using `nnx.jit` can introduce some overhead when compared to using `jax.jit` directly.
+Use `nnx.jit` for simple prototypes and getting started quickly.
+For more advanced use cases, use the functional API.

 </details>

 <details><summary>Functional API </summary>

 In this example, we utilize the functional API for training.
-This approach provides more control over the parameters and allows you to use regular JAX transformations.
+This approach provides more control over the state and allows you to use regular JAX transformations.
 The model is also trained using Stochastic Gradient Descent (SGD).

 ```python
 (params, counts), moduledef = model.partition("params", "counts")